-(34) Which ancient people first emphasized the need for developing models to explain the way planets move?
+(34) Which ancient people first emphasized the need for developing models to explain the way planets move? a The Mesonotomians a.
+The amount of time is actually the same, but it appears longer as seen from here.

+(e) () men aneren propre mer emphasizer me need for as recepting more

 a.
 The Mesopotamians. b.
+The Egyptians.

-The Egyptians. a Tha Creatra d The Chinese c.
-The Greeks.
+c.
+The Greeks. d.

-d.
 The Chinese.